msih-tools/ai-tools/README.md

 Murf - https://murf.ai/ Murf generates voice from text or enhances existing voice recordings.

 Cleanvoice - https://cleanvoice.ai/ Cleanvoice removes filler sounds from audio using AI.

+# Audio Editing

+# not categorized
+Here are the text lines converted from the JSON:

 FakeYou - https://fakeyou.com/ FakeYou lets you make characters say your words using AI.